 There are different ways to meditate on all the different chakras.
 The best exercise for the ajna chakra is Third Eye Meditation technique.
 This is such an important method that I chose to include it in my guide to the best types of meditation in yoga.

 How to do the Third Eye meditation technique

 * Read our complete guide to chakra meditation before beginning.

 - Go to a quiet, relaxing area.

-- Breath deep through your nose.
+- Breathe deep through your nose.
 Hold your breath momentarily.
 Then exhale through your mouth

-- Relax the face.
+- Relax your face.
 Feel the relaxation extending to the body.

 - Gradually relax more and more.

 - Focus your attention between your eyebrows.
 Become aware of your third eye, the energy in the centre of your forehead.
 Feel it opening and radiating light.

 - Notice the light travelling outwards from your Ajna chakra in 360 degrees.